Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Bioinformatics Data Application

 \subsection{Targeted Contamination Strategy}

-We evaluated the predictive performance of FSCRE against the competitor methods (Section \ref{sec:simulation_methods}) across 50 random data splits.
-Each split randomly allocated $n=50$ observations to training and the remaining $m \approx 830$ to testing.
-This restricted training size deliberately enforces a rigorous high-dimensional environment ($p=500 \gg n=50$), stress-testing the algorithms under severe data scarcity.
-The models were evaluated under two conditions:

-\begin{enumerate} \item \textit{Original Data:} Models were trained on the unadulterated splits to establish baseline performance amidst natural biological and technical noise. \item \textit{Targeted Artificial Contamination:} In highly collinear data, $\ell_1$-penalized methods can bypass random outliers by selecting clean, correlated proxies.
-To test estimator resilience rather than feature redundancy, we must introduce unignorable contamination.
-For each split, we identified the 30 most predictive genes via a standard Elastic Net model, and then injected cellwise outliers ($\pm 10$ standard deviations) into 15\% of the cells within these specific columns. \end{enumerate}
+We evaluate predictive performance against the competitor methods (Section~\ref{sec:simulation_methods}) across $50$ random train/test splits.
+Each split allocates $n=50$ observations to training and the remaining $m \approx 830$ to testing, thereby enforcing a challenging high-dimensional regime ($p=500 \gg n=50$).
+The models are evaluated under two conditions: \begin{enumerate} \item \textit{Original data:} Models are trained on the unadulterated splits to establish baseline performance under natural biological and technical variability. \item \textit{Targeted artificial contamination:} In highly collinear data, $\ell_1$-penalized methods can often bypass random outliers by selecting correlated proxies.
+To evaluate robustness when the primary signal-carrying features are corrupted, we introduce contamination targeted to predictive genes.
+For each split, we fit a standard Elastic Net model on the training set and identify the $30$ most predictive genes.
+We then inject cellwise outliers ($\pm 10$ standard deviations) into $15\%$ of the training-set cells within these columns. \end{enumerate} Under this scenario, a robust method should retain predictive stability and recover the underlying biological signal rather than relying on proxy features.

-This targeted strategy mimics a realistic technical failure, such as a localized probe malfunction affecting the primary biological signal.
-A truly robust method must recover this essential biological information rather than discarding it.